 Many Part C plans have a $0 premium.
 Others can go as high as $200 a month, or more, which is in addition to your monthly Part B premium.

-The national base beneficiary premium for Medicare Part D is $32.74.
+The national base beneficiary premium for Medicare Part D is $33.37 in 2022.
 However, this cost can be higher based on your income.
 Some Part D plans also have a $0 deductible.

 Medicare requires you to use Medicare-approved providers and suppliers when you seek medical care.
-Most doctors in the U.S. accept Medicare, but there are exceptions.
+Most doctors in the United States accept Medicare, but there are exceptions.
 It’s always important to ask if your doctor takes Medicare when you make an appointment.

 To be eligible for original Medicare, you must be a U.S. citizen or a permanent U.S. resident who has lived here lawfully for at least 5 consecutive years.

-Most people are eligible for Medicare when they are are 65 or older.
+Most people are eligible for Medicare when they are age 65 or older.
 However, there are exceptions.
-Some people who are under 65 are eligible if they or their spouse have received disability benefits from Social Security or Railroad Retirement Board for at least 24 months.
+Some people who are under age 65 are eligible if they or their spouse have received disability benefits from Social Security or Railroad Retirement Board for at least 24 months.

-- Original (initial) enrollment: Your initial enrollment period lasts for 7 months.
-It starts 3 months before you turn 65, the month of your birthday, and ends 3 months after your birthday.
+- Initial enrollment.
+Your initial enrollment period lasts for 7 months.
+It starts 3 months before you turn 65 years old, the month of your birthday, and ends 3 months after your birthday.

 The size of your company will determine your eligibility for special enrollment.
 If you qualify, you may apply for original Medicare within 8 months after your current coverage ends or for Medicare parts C and D within 63 days after your coverage ends.